killbill/killbill-integration-tests/docker/README.md

 The docker containers will run the regression test suite, which are the core tests and the multi-nodes test.
-These tests are the ones included in the `test:all` suite.
+These tests are the ones included in the `test:all` task.

-To run all the regresstion tests:
+To run all the regression tests

 ```
 $ rake test:all